 Although the body cannot produce omega-3 fatty acids, omega-3s can be consumed by eating different foods.

 There are three types of omega-3 fatty acids:

 Fish oil supplements and fatty fish like salmon, trout, and mackerel are good sources of EPA and DHA.
-Natural sources of ALA include canola, soybean, and flaxseed oils, or fatty nuts like walnuts and pecans.
-Some people take fish oil or ALA as a dietary supplement for their anti-inflammatory effects.
+Natural sources of ALA include canola, soybean, and flaxseed oils or fatty nuts like walnuts and pecans.
+Some people take fish oil or ALA as a dietary supplement.

-While omega-3s can be helpful for pain management, it is important to note that fish oil supplements can interact with medications, including drugs that reduce blood clotting, birth control drugs, and blood pressure medications.
-Fish oil supplements can increase the risk of bleeding and may cause heartburn, nausea, or diarrhea.
+Omega-3s can be helpful, but it is important to note that fish oil supplements can interact with medications, including drugs that reduce blood clotting, birth control drugs, and blood pressure medications.
+Fish oil supplements may cause heartburn, nausea, or diarrhea.

-Moreover, people that take naproxen for pain management and supplements with fish oils can also be at increased risk of bleeding.
-It is important to consult a health care provider to ensure that omega-3 supplements do not interact with any antirheumatic drugs prescribed for spondylitis.
+Moreover, people who take naproxen for pain management and supplements with fish oils can also have an increased risk of side effects, such as bleeding.
+Consult a health care provider to ensure omega-3 supplements do not interact with any antirheumatic drugs you may take for spondylitis.

 A balanced diet is important for overall health.
-For people with spondylitis — especially those who have inflammatory bowel disease as a symptom — it can be especially helpful to maintain an anti-inflammatory diet.
-To identify if any foods trigger symptoms or flare-ups, nutritionists recommend keeping a food diary for a few weeks and noting any symptoms you experience after eating specific foods.
+For people with spondylitis, it can be especially helpful to maintain an anti-inflammatory diet.
+To see if any foods trigger your symptoms or flare-ups, nutritionists recommend keeping a food diary and noting any symptoms you experience after eating specific foods.